tombouctou/confi/mongo/dotnet/article/index.md

 }
 ```

-Here's the complete code of out watcher:
+Here's the complete code of our watcher:

 ```csharp
 public class MongoBackgroundConfigurationWatcher(MongoConfigurationLoader loader) : BackgroundService